dronan/reveal-password-chome-plugin/README.md

-# reveal-password-chome-plugin
+# Reveal password Chome Plugin
-Simple plugin to reveal password fields
+Just a simple plugin to reveal password fields

 # To enable